JerJohn15/stock-quotes-and-recco/README.md

 - [ ] 4th Demo: Add GUI to make modal and menus look better.

-- [ ] Other: Create Tests for Login and Registration Features.
+- [ ] Other: Create/ Update Tests for Login and Registration Features.

 **Other**

-- [ ] Create automated tests using selenium-webdriver and mocha
+- [X] Create automated tests using selenium-webdriver and mocha
+- [ ] Redo tag names used for testing with Selenium.
+- [ ] Add the ability to run tests with an open web browser.
 - [ ] Add some flux or redux